Table of Contents

 Multifactorial disorders without a clear genetic component

-E.g. congenital heart disorders (ventricular septal defect, Patent ductus arteriosus, atrial septal defect, and aortic stenosis), neuropsychiatric disorders and coronary artery disease.
+Multifactorial disorders without a clear genetic component are, for example, congenital heart disorders (ventricular septal defect, patent ductus arteriosus, atrial septal defect, and aortic stenosis), neuropsychiatric disorders and coronary artery disease.
 Although the exact genes responsible for the disorders are yet unknown, genome studies are likely to reveal the details in the near future.

 Congenital heart disorders:

 |Defect||Incidence in the population||Frequency in

 The high relative risk ratio (lambda value) in the above table indicates a probable genetic component.